1:00 pm-5:00 pm - Advanced Vehicle Technologies Forum

 Bob Redding is ASAs Washington DC representative and expert in connected car policy.

-Join Debby and Bob as they answer these questions:
+Join Debby and Bob as they explain Vehicle Communications, policy and answer your questions:

 4:00 pm-5:30 pm - Sensors